 Going through a divorce is a stressful time for all parties involved.
 The divorce process can be lengthy, stressful, and unnerving since you might not know what to expect.
 One key component of divorce proceedings is the deposition.

 1. Finances.
 Finances are a big concern in a divorce.
 Current income, potential sources of income, and any assets such as property, vehicles or investments can impact settlement negotiations.
 Having accurate financial information ensures that the division of marital assets is fair and doesn’t disadvantage one party over the other.
-Financial issues also need to be worked out when both parties have accumulated debt during the marriage and a divorce lawyer Peoria IL trusts need to determine how it should be allocated.
+Financial issues also need to be worked out when both parties have accumulated debt during the marriage.

 2. Custody and child care.
 If there are children involved in the divorce, it’s critical to establish custody and visitation rights.
 Questions may include where the children will be while the other parent is at work or how they are going to care for them in their current living situation.
 The ultimate goal is to work towards the best outcome for the children.
 The situation may change drastically from how it was previously established while you were married and living together.